freimair/autologger/README.md

 python main.py
 ```

-and surf to `youriphere:8000` for your autologger user interface.
+and surf to `youriphere:8000` for your user interface.

 ## notes

-usb gps token is hardcoded to /dev/ttyUSB0
+usb gps token is currently hardcoded to /dev/ttyUSB0